Criticism of The Da Vinci Code: Sacred feminine

 Characters in the book claim Christianity has suppressed the sacred feminine, the representation of the earth or mother Goddess's mystic power that's often linked to symbols of fertility and reproduction, such as Venus and Isis.

 Early Christian devotion to female martyrs (such as Perpetua and Felicity) and the apocryphal writings about figures like St. Thecla seem to indicate that women did play a role in the early Church, far more than either Brown or some modern critics of Christianity acknowledge, though historical evidence does not suggest men and women shared all roles of office.
 The Catholic and Orthodox Churches particularly venerate the Virgin Mary, who gave birth to Jesus, but the book deems this a desexualised aspect of femininity that suppresses the sacred feminine.
 Brown echoes scholars such as Joseph Campbell in saying this image of Mary derives from Isis and her child Horus.
 Miesel and Olson counters that the "Mother and child" symbol, as a universal part of the general human experience, can be found in other faiths; so Christianity did not copy this element from Egyptian mythology.

 Christian documents and traditions tend to stress the virtues of chaste womanhood in keeping with general Christian encouragement of chastity for both genders.
 The Gnostics were not uniformly pro-female: for example, in the Gospel of Thomas's famous ending verse where Jesus says he will make Mary into a male to make her worthy to enter the Kingdom.

 Goddess worship

 Israelites

 While the character Robert Langdon claims in the book that early Israelites worshipped the goddess Shekinah as Yahweh's equal, this is contradictory to Jewish theology.
-Judaism is and was a monotheistic religion, and belief in a goddess counterpart to God is both illogical and expressly forbidden (though there is scholarship that suggests the goddess Asherah was worshipped in early Israel and Judah as the consort of Yahweh).
+Judaism is and was a monotheistic religion, and belief in a goddess counterpart to God is both illogical and expressly forbidden (though there is scholarship that suggests the goddess Asherah was worshipped in pre-monotheist, Yahwist Israel and Judah as the consort of Yahweh).
 In fact, the term Shekinah (derived from Hebrew for "dwelling") does not appear in early Judaism at all, but later Talmudic Judaism used it to refer to the God's "dwelling" or presence among his people.
 The term describes a spiritual radiance.
 Critics argue that this comes from an understanding of Kabbalah, which speaks of God as having "male" and "female" attributes in the Sephirot.